qur/withmock/README.md

     withmock go test

-Check out the example for more information.
+For more info see the documentation: http://godoc.org/github.com/qur/withmock

+You can also check out the example.